-As a result of the Farr Project, pH and net acidity have slightly improved downstream approximately 1.0 mile.
+As a result of the Farr Project, pH and net acidity have improved downstream approximately 1.0 mile.
 Pre-construction data shows pH range of 5.25-5.97 at the project discharge and downstream.
 After installation of the Farr Project, post-construction data shows pH range of 6.3-6.45 at the discharge and downstream.
 The net acidity concentration decreased 100% at the project discharge and downstream on Huff Run.
-This project needs post construction discharge measurements at site FAR09 to show acid and metal load reductions.